mdn/content/files/en-us/web/css/scroll-timeline/index.md

 {{CSSRef}}{{SeeCompatTable}}

-The **`scroll-timeline`** [CSS](/en-US/docs/Web/CSS) [shorthand property](/en-US/docs/Web/CSS/Shorthand_properties) is used to define a named timeline that is linked to the progress of the scrollbar in a container.
-The name is then referenced in an [`animation-timeline`](/en-US/docs/Web/CSS/animation-timeline) declaration to indicate the container's element that is used to control the progress of the animation through the scrolling action.
+The **`scroll-timeline`** [CSS](/en-US/docs/Web/CSS) [shorthand property](/en-US/docs/Web/CSS/Shorthand_properties) is used to define a named timeline that drives the progress of the scrollbar in a container.
+The name is then referenced in an [`animation-timeline`](/en-US/docs/Web/CSS/animation-timeline) declaration to indicate the container's element that is used to drive the progress of the animation through the scrolling action.

 Optionally, the scroll axis of the scrollbar can be specified.
 The starting scroll position represents 0% progress and the ending scroll position represents 100% progress.
 If the 0% position and 100% position coincide (i.e., the scroll container has no overflow to scroll), the timeline is inactive.

-> **Note:** If the element does not display a scrollbar in the axis dimension, no timeline will be created.
+> **Note:** If the element does not overflow its container in the axis dimension or if the overflow is hidden or clipped, no timeline will be created.

 ## Constituent properties